forgeVII-org/KIT85/README.md

 ## License

 This project is for educational use.
-© 2026 prcnull — All rights reserved.
+© 2026 forgeVII — All rights reserved.

 <br>